TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 1/Proverbs 1.11.md

 ---

-If they say, Come with us, Let us lay wait for blood; Let us lurk privily for the innocent without cause;
+If they say, "Come with us, Let's lay in wait for blood; let's lurk secretly for the innocent without cause;